-Avoid all personal contact, including inhalation.
+Safe handling Avoid all personal contact, including inhalation.
 Wear protective clothing when risk of exposure occurs.
 Use in a well-ventilated area.
 Prevent concentration in hollows and sumps.
 DO NOT enter confined spaces until atmosphere has been checked.
-DO NOT allow material to contact human serves of food or food utensils.
+DO NOT allow material to contact humans, exposed food or food utensils.
 Avoid contact with incompatible materials.
-Safe handling When handling, DO NOT eat, drink or smoke.
-Sale handling Keep containers securely sealed when not in use.
+When handling, DO NOT eat, drink or smoke.
+Keep containers securely sealed when not in use.
 Avoid physical damage to containers.
 Always wash hands with soap and water after handling.
 Work clothes should be laundered separately.
 Launder contaminated clothing before re-use.
 Use good occupational work practice.
 Observe manufacturer's storage and handling recommendations contained within this SDS.
 Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions are maintained.
-Store in a dry and well ventilated-area, away from heat and sunlight.
-Other information Do not store in direct sunlight.
+Other information Store in a dry and well ventilated-area, away from heat and sunlight.
+Do not store in direct sunlight.
 Store between 2 and 25 deg C.